orshe4/marketstack/README.md

 # marketstack API

-[marketstack](https://marketstack.com) is a free, JSON-based REST API for real-time, intraday and historical stock market data, supporting 125,000+ stock ticker symbols from 72+ worldwide stock exchanges.
-The API was built upon powerful apilayer cloud infrastructure, handling any volume with ease - from a few API requests per day all the way to millions of calls per minute, we've got you covered.
+[marketstack](https://marketstack.com) is a JSON-based REST API for real-time, intraday and historical stock market data, supporting 125,000+ stock ticker symbols from 72+ worldwide stock exchanges.
+The API was built upon powerful apilayer cloud infrastructure, handling any volume with ease - from a few API requests per day all the way to millions of calls per minute.

-Feel like trying it out?
-You can get a free API access key using the button below!
+## Give a Star! :star:

-[Sign up for free](https://marketstack.com/product) to get instant API access.
+If you like or are using this project please give it a star.
+Thanks!

 ## API Endpoints